bobko69/8PortLEDDistro/DMX_Output.md

 <img src="./img/XY-485_hookup.png" width="400">

-This diagram shows the needed connections for the addaptor board.
+This diagram shows the needed connections for the adapter board.

 ## ESPixelStick Firmware Install
 You can use the online installer to install the ESPixelStick firmware on your 8 Port LED Distro.
 Use a USB-C cable to connect your 8 Port LED Distro to a computer.
 Open a browser to the online installer: https://espixelstickwebflasher.from-ct.com:5000/